mrdrbob/parse-ls/README.md

 `with-error-message(message)` - A rule to change the error message from the last rule (if it fails).
 This is useful for rules like `simple` that just return generic error messages.
 For example, an error message from `match-a = simple (c) -> c == \a` would simply say `simple rule failed`.
 To make the error message more clear, you could do this: `match-a = (simple (c) -> c == \a) |> with-error-message 'expected "a"``.

-`any ()` - Will match any character at all and consume that input.
-If the input is at the end, it will fail.
+`any (...)` - If passed a set of rules, it will return whichever rule matches first or fail.
+If no rules are passed, it will match anything without consuming input.

 `char (character)` - Matches an individual, specific character.